-GHD Limited (formerly Niblett Environmental Associates Inc.) was retained by Vargas Properties Inc. to complete an Environmental Impact Study (EIS) to fulfil the requirements of the Township of Cavan-Monaghan Official Plan (2016) and Otonabee Conservation (ORCA) for the approval of a draft plan of subdivision in the Village of Millbrook.
+GHD Limited (formerly Niblett Environmental Associates Inc.) was retained by Vargas Properties Inc. to complete an Environmental Impact Study (EIS) to fulfill the requirements of the Township of Cavan-Monaghan Official Plan (2016) and Otonabee Conservation (ORCA) for the approval of a draft plan of subdivision in the Village of Millbrook.
 There are a number of natural heritage features associated with the Site including a tributary to Baxter Creek, evaluated, however non-provincial wetland, woodlands and Natural Heritage System.
-The report must meet the requirements of the Provincial Policy Statement (2020), The Growth Plan for the Greater Horseshoe (2020), and the Township of Cavan Monaghan Official Plan and ORCA policies.
+The report must meet the requirements of the Provincial Policy Statement (2020), The Growth Plan for the Greater Horseshoe (2020), and the Township of Cavan-Monaghan Official Plan and ORCA policies.
+This is an updated version of the previous EIS with changes due to revisions to the site plan and to include more information that was requested by the agencies in their review of the previous application submissions and EIS report.